Member Recruitment Best Practices

 See below for best practices related to IEEE member recruitment and promotions.

 - Advertise Section and Chapter events effectively.
-Get your event covered in a local newspaper.
-If people see your advertisement, it may spark their interest in attending your event and joining IEEE.
+Get your event listed in a local publication, blog, or online calendar.
+The more people see your event advertised, the more it may spark their interest in attending your event and joining IEEE.

-- Bring a friend or colleague to a Section or Chapter meeting.
+- Invite a friend or colleague to a Section or Chapter meeting.

 - Include membership recruitment reminders in Section and Chapter newsletters.